scrutinizer-ci/scrutinizer/README.md

 php scrutinizer.phar
 ```

 This will give you a nice output with all available sub-commands.
+Note that Scrutinizer requires PHP 5.4 or greater.

 Configuration
 -------------